grevian/palworld-ondemand/README.md

 ## Background

-Instead of paying a minecraft hosting service for a private server for you and your friends, host it yourself.
-By utilizing several AWS services, a minecraft server can automatically start when you're ready to use it, and shut down when you are done.
-The final cost will depend on use but can be as little as a a dollar or two per month.
+Instead of paying a palworld hosting service for a private server for you and your friends, host it yourself.
+By utilizing several AWS services, a palworld server can automatically start when you're ready to use it, and shut down when you are done.
+The final cost will depend on use but can be very minimal.
 The cost estimate breakdown is below.

-This is a _reasonably_ cost effective solution for someone that doesn't need their server running 24/7.
-If that's you, read on!
+This is a reasonably cost-effective solution for someone that doesn't need their server running 24/7.
+If that's you, read

 ## Workflow

 The process works as follows:

-1. Open Minecraft Multiplayer, let it look for our server, it will time out.
+1. Open Palworld Multiplayer, let it look for our server, it will time out.
-2. The DNS lookup query is logged in Route 53 on our public hosted zone.
+2. The DNS lookup query is logged in **Route 53** on our public hosted zone.
-3. CloudWatch forwards the query to a Lambda function.
+3. **CloudWatch** forwards the query to a **Lambda** function.
-4. The Lambda function modifies an existing ECS Fargate service to a desired task count of 1.
+4. The **Lambda** function modifies an existing **ECS Fargate** service to a desired task count of **1**.
-5. Fargate launches two containers, Minecraft and a watchdog, which updates the DNS record to the new IP
+5. **Fargate** launches two containers, **Palworld** and a watchdog, which updates the DNS record to the new IP.
-6. The watchdog optionally sends a text message through Twilio and/or publishes to an SNS topic when the server is ready.
+6. The watchdog sends a notification through **Slack** when the server is ready.
+Additionally, you can initiate the server start command directly from Slack.
-7. Refresh Minecraft server list, server is ready to connect.
+7. Refresh **Palworld** server list, server is ready to connect.
-8. After 10 minutes without a connection or 20 minutes after the last client disconnects (customizable) the watchdog sets the desired task count to zero and shuts down.
+8. After 10 minutes without a connection or 20 minutes after the last client disconnects (customizable), the watchdog sets the desired task count to **zero** and shuts down, sending a shutdown notification through Slack.

 ## Diagram